What is managed WordPress hosting?

 If you’re looking at a VPS or dedicated plan, you’ll also want to find out whether the provider is willing to set up and configure your server (virtual or physical) to meet your needs.

-🏁 Finally, and perhaps most important, make sure the plan is WordPress-specific.
+🏁 Finally, and perhaps most importantly, make sure the plan is WordPress-specific.

 If you’re leaving the responsibility for maintaining your site in the hands of your hosting provider, it’s vital that they know how to optimize a WordPress site.
 Look for features such as pre-installed and pre-configured WordPress sites and built-in plugins to handle backups and caching.